nautical charts and marine maps

 Nautical charts provide a wealth of information for mariners to safely navigate the waterways.
 The information typically found on a nautical chart includes:

 1. Water depths: The chart will show the depth of the water at various locations.
 This information is essential for navigating shallow waters and avoiding grounding.
-Within the savvy navvy app, you can tap anywhere on the savvy charts™ to display the depth at that given location.
+Within the Savvy Navvy app, you can tap anywhere on the Savvy charts™ to display the depth at that given location.

 2. Hazards: Nautical charts indicate potential hazards to navigation such as rocks, reefs, shoals, wrecks, and obstructions.

 3. Navigation aids: Charts show the location of navigation aids such as buoys, beacons, and lighthouses, which help mariners navigate safely through channels and shipping lanes.
-Within apps like savvy navvy you can also get further information such as the name, colours and light sequences of the buoys.
+Within apps like Savvy Navvy you can also get further information such as the name, colours and light sequences of the buoys.

 4. Bottom composition: The chart may indicate the type of bottom composition, such as sand, mud, or rock, which can affect anchor holding and vessel stability.